GlebBatykov/minerva/README.md

 In `Minerva` you can create your own loggers, the base class `Logger` is used for this.

-Every blogger should implement the methods:
+Every logger should implement the methods:

 - `info`;
 - `debug`;